Gender and Women’s Studies

 - Non-governmental organizations and services, including cultural services, immigrant and refugee services, international development agencies, public education, and women’s organizations

-UBC Okanagan offers MA, MSc and PhD degrees in the Interdisciplinary Graduate Studies (IGS) program.
-In IGS, students may build an individualized program and have a Gender and Women’s Studies department professor as their primary supervisor.
+UBC’s Okanagan campus offers MA, MSc and PhD degrees in the Interdisciplinary Graduate Studies (IGS) program, which offers innovative interdisciplinary themes and individualized options in which students can have a gender and women’s studies faculty member as their primary supervisor.

 Gain Valuable Experience

 Learning experiences beyond the classroom help prepare you for a career and life after university.
-Expand your horizons while studying abroad, conducting meaningful research, or working in the community with fellow students.
+Expand your horizons while studying abroad, conducting meaningful research, or working in the community with your UBC colleagues.